 The move by the university to have their short courses accredited is in recognition of its obligation to education stakeholders, especially parents and students.

-SPC, through EQAP, is the only accrediting agency for short courses in the Pacific Island region.
+SPC, through EQAP, is the only regional accrediting agency for short courses in the Pacific Island region.

 The need for such a service was identified last year.
 To establish the necessary mechanisms to be able to provide the service, EQAP successfully sourced financial support from SPC’s Innovation Fund.

 Such innovative solutions, said SPC Deputy Director General Dr Audrey Aumua at the signing ceremony yesterday, are the kind of initiatives expected of the Pacific Community “as an innovative scientific organisation that works to support the countries that it serves”.

 “The Pacific region has a large number of short courses offered by various organisations,” she said.
 “Whilst these trainings use up precious time and limited financial resources, they do not always receive the deserved level of recognition and do not contribute to the qualification of the learners.”

 “SPC’s initiative on accreditation of short courses as micro-qualifications fills an important gap in the enhancement of the quality of education and training because national quality assurance agencies do not provide for this,” she added.

 FNU Vice Chancellor Professor Nigel Healey said he was confident that the 100-plus Certificates of Attainment short courses would meet the requirements of accreditation with EQAP.

 “For decades our micro-qualifications, formerly more commonly known as Short Courses (Certificates of Attainment), at FNU have remained unrecognized qualifications by overseas accreditation agencies,” he said.

 “This training has been the main source of qualifications for the industry and tradesmen, but seldom used as evidence for the purpose of promotion, mobility, or subsequent entry to award programmes.”